emencia/Epaster/docs/emencia_paste_djangocms_3.rst

 Note that DjangoCMS use it's own app named "djangocms_text_ckeditor", a djangocms plugin to use CKEditor (4.x).

-But Zinnia use "django_ckeditor" that ship the same ckeditor but without cms addons.
+But Zinnia (and some other generic app) use "django_ckeditor" that ship the same ckeditor but without cms addons.

 This mod contains configuration for all of them.

-And some contained patches/fixes :
+And some useful patches/fixes :

-* the codemirror plugin that is not included in any of the apps;
+* the codemirror plugin that is missing from the ckeditor's django apps;
 * A system to use the "template" plugin (see views.EditorTemplatesListView for more usage details);
 * Some overriding to have content preview and editor more near to Foundation;